DaeLeonFlucas/post-install-config/README.md

 <img src="https://imgur.com/sRUx8p6.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-Please note, when configuring a true work/production environment osTicket instance, ensure that you apply the concept of 'Least Privilege' to only provide the least amount of access a user needs to complete their duties.
-However, for the sake of this lab, we will allow john smith to have a 'Supreme Admin' role.
+It’s important to remember that in a real work or production environment of osTicket, you should apply the principle of ‘Least Privilege’ to grant users only the minimum access necessary for their responsibilities.
+However, for this lab, we will assign john smith a ‘Supreme Admin’ role.
 </p>